ansible/ansible/docs/docsite/rst/windows_setup.rst

 Setup WinRM Listener
 ++++++++++++++++++++
-When setting up a WinRM listener, there are three ways in which they can be created.
-The best option to choose from depends on how each environment is setup, e.g. use GPO when in a domain environment vs quickconfig when spinning a new host in the cloud not in a domain.
-The three different ways a listener can be set up which are:
+There are three ways to set up a WinRM listener:

 * Using ``winrm quickconfig`` for HTTP or
   ``winrm quickconfig -transport:https`` for HTTPS.
-This is the simplest option to use when running outside of a domain environment and a simple listener is required.
-This process also has the added benefit of opening up the Firewall for the ports required and starts the WinRM service unlike the other two options where these steps need to be done separately.
+This is the easiest option to use when running outside of a domain environment and a simple listener is required.
+Unlike the other options, this process also has the added benefit of opening up the Firewall for the ports required and starts the WinRM service.

-* Using Group Policy Objects, this process is outside the scope of this document but guides can be found online on how to do this.
-This is the best way to create a listener when the host is a member of a domain as the configuration is done automatically without any user input.
+* Using Group Policy Objects.
+This is the best way to create a listener when the host is a member of a domain because the configuration is done automatically without any user input.
+For more information on group policy objects, see the `Group Policy Objects documentation <https://msdn.microsoft.com/en-us/library/aa374162(v=vs.85).aspx>`_.

 * Using PowerShell to create the listener with a specific configuration.
 This can be done by running the following PowerShell commands: